redis-developer/gitpod-express-redis/README.md

 # A Node.js Express / Redis Stack template on Gitpod

-This is a [Node.js](https://nodejs.org/) [Express](http://expressjs.com/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/) with [Redis Stack](https://redis.io/docs/stack/) using the [node-redis](https://github.com/redis/node-redis) client and RedisInsight visualization tool.
+This is a [Node.js](https://nodejs.org/) [Express](http://expressjs.com/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/) with [Redis Stack](https://redis.io/docs/stack/) using the [node-redis](https://github.com/redis/node-redis) client and [RedisInsight](https://github.com/RedisInsight/RedisInsight) visualization tool.
 You can also run this application locally if you prefer.

 The application is a basic counter that stores a value in Redis in the `mycounter` key.
 It's intended as a start point for building your own Express applications that use Redis.

+If you prefer to work with Python, we've also built this same application using Python and the Flask framework.
+[Check it out here](https://github.com/simonprickett/gitpod-flask-redis).

 ## Quick Start